revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <details><summary><b>Explanation</b></summary>

- >When a functional interface extends another interface it should not contain any abstract methods.
+ >When a functional interface extends another interface, it should not contain any abstract methods.

 </blockquote>